Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Challenges and opportunities in the millihertz band

 \section{Challenges and opportunities in the millihertz band}

-From the early post-Newtonian (PN) results \citep[see, e.g.][]{1985damour,1991damour,1998jaranowski,1999jaranowski}, formalisms such as the effective-one-body \citep[EOB; see, e.g.][]{1999buonanno,2001damoureob,2010barack,2012akcay,2014pan,2020ossokine} self-force perturbation theory \citep[see, e.g.][]{1973Teukolsky,1997Quinn,2004burko,2011Gralla,2012lackeos}, and scattering amplitudes \citep[see, e.g.][]{2019bern, 2021mogull,1999buonanno} have pushed the validity of analytical waveform templates to higher and higher orders.
-In combination with Bayesian inference techniques, they have made it possible to extract complex, next-to-leading order dynamics from gravitational-wave (GW) events detected by the Laser Interferometer GW Observatory \citep[LIGO; see, e.g.][]{abbot,2019chatzi,2020shaw,2021islam}.
+From the early post-Newtonian (PN) results \citep[see, e.g.][]{1985damour,1991damour,1998jaranowski,1999jaranowski}, formalisms such as the effective-one-body \citep[see, e.g.][]{1999buonanno,2001damoureob,2010barack,2012akcay,2014pan,2020ossokine} {and} self-force perturbation theory \citep[see, e.g.][]{1973Teukolsky,1997Quinn,2004burko,2011Gralla,2012lackeos}{, combined with advances in numerical relativity \citep[see, e.g.][]{2005pretor,ajith,purrer,pfeffer} ,} have pushed the validity of analytical waveform templates to higher and higher orders.
+In combination with Bayesian inference techniques, they have made it possible to extract {an impressive amount of information} from gravitational-wave (GW) events detected by the Laser Interferometer GW Observatory \citep[LIGO; see, e.g.][]{abbot,2019chatzi,2020shaw,2021islam}.
 Now, the promise of space-borne mHz detectors in the early 2030s is breathing new life into the waveform modelling effort.
 Sources of GWs in the mHz band present ulterior challenges with respect to the ones routinely detected by ground-based observatories.
-Firstly, leading order parameters such as mass and mass ratio can vary by several orders of magnitude.
+Firstly, {crucial} parameters such as mass and mass ratio can vary by several orders of magnitude.
 Secondly, signal-to-noise ratios (SNRs) of several thousands are expected for appropriate sources \citep[see, e.g.][]{2017lisa}.
-These effects combined greatly increase the required accuracy and breadth of waveform templates, motivating several research programmes with the aim of pushing analytical approximations to higher and higher orders.
+These effects combined greatly increase the accuracy and breadth {demands of the required} waveform templates, motivating several research programmes with the aim of { developing more sophisticated analytical approximations as well as expanding the parameter space in which numerical relativity is viable \citep[see, e.g.][for some recent work]{2022lousto,2022Nagar}.} {As an interesting recent example, template formalisms based on the PN and post-Minkowskian series have benefited from a recent influx of particle physics techniques \citep[see, e.g.][]{2019bern,2021mogull,2022buonanno} , which are rapidly succeeding in computing high-order terms.}